BedfordWest/bedfordwest.github.io/_posts/2015-08-08-an-experiment-with-arch-i3-intro.md

 ---
 layout: post
-title: "An Experiment with Arch and i3 Tiling Windows Manager"
+title: "An Experiment with Arch and i3 Tiling Window Manager"
 date: 2015-08-08
 ---